 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk
+Quantitative and Qualitative Disclosures About Market Risk cash equivalents and short-term investments of \$58.8 million.

-The primary objective of our investment activities is to preserve our capital to fund operations.
-We also seek to maximize income from our investments without assuming significant risk.
-To achieve our objectives, we maintain a portfolio of cash equivalents and short-term investments in a variety of securities of high credit quality.
-As of June 30, 2006, we had cash, cash equivalents and short-term investments of \$63.5 million.
 A portion of our investments may be subject to interest rate risk and could fall in value if market interest rates increase.
-However, because our investments are short term in duration, we believe that our exposure to interest rate risk is not significant and estimate that an immediate and uniform 10% increase in market interest rates from levels as of June 30, 2006 would not have a material impact on the total fair value of our portfolio.
+However, because our investments are short term in duration, we believe that our exposure to interest rate risk is not significant and estimate that an immediate and uniform 10% increase in market interest rates from levels as of September 30, 2006 would not have a material impact on the total fair value of our portfolio.